Pharmacists as Immunizers

 Non-Patient Specific Orders

-A non-patient specific order authorizes one or more named pharmacists, or pharmacists who are not individually named but are identified as employed or under contract with an entity that it legally authorized to employ or contract with pharmacists to provide pharmaceutical services, to administer specified immunization agents to a defined group of individuals, for a prescribed period of time.
+A non-patient specific order authorizes one or more certified pharmacists who are either (1) individually named or (2) not individually named, but identified as employed or under contract with an entity that is legally authorized to employ or contract with pharmacists to provide pharmaceutical services, to administer specified immunization agents to a defined group of individuals, for a prescribed period of time.

 Laws and Regulations